socadk/design-practice-repository/artifact-templates/DPR-ComponentDiagram.md

 ### Origins and Signs of Use
 <!-- From PLOPs and from AA-->

-Component models and diagrams arguably are as old as the software architecture field (or even older), appearing under various names.
-We find instances of them in classic papers by Fred Brooks and David Parnas. <!-- TODO 2023 fact check, pointer to example -->
+Component models and diagrams arguably are as old as the software architecture field (or even older), appearing under various names. <!-- TODO (v2) could add "We find instances of them in classic papers by Fred Brooks and David Parnas." (fact check required) -->

 The Component Diagram is one of the four Cs in C4. <!-- Context is featured in a separate template.
 Containers correspond to architecture overviews.
 We will not cover classes here. -->